Photosynq/PhotosynQ-Documentation/docs/instruments/overview.md

 # Overview

-> Instrumentation should be affordable, reliable and easy to use to enable as many people as possible to contribute to research.
-The instruments developed to work with PhotosynQ try to bridge this chasm between what is currently available and the for mentioned goals.
+> Instrumentation should be affordable, reliable, and easy to use to enable as many people as possible to contribute to research.
+The instrument is developed to work with PhotosynQ to try to bridge this chasm between what is currently available and the for mentioned goals.

 ## MultispeQ v2.0

 ![MultispeQ v2.0](./images/multispeq-v2.0.jpg)

-The MultispeQ v2.0 is the next iteration of the MultispeQ v1.
-Improvements have been made to the case, electronics and an LED has been replaced.
-Like the previous version, it measures fluorescence base parameters like qL, qP, ΦII, LEF, NPQ and absorbance based parameters like vH⁺, gH⁺, ECSt and relative chlorophyll content.
-It can collect environmental parameters like temperature, relative humidity, barometric pressure, leaf temperature, light intensity, cardinal direction and tilt.
+The MultispeQ v2.0 is the next iteration of the MultispeQ v1.0.
+Improvements have been made to the case, electronics, and an LED has been replaced.
+Like the previous version, it measures fluorescence base parameters like qL, qP, ΦII, LEF, NPQ, and absorbance based parameters like vH⁺, gH⁺, ECSt, and relative chlorophyll content.
+It can collect environmental parameters like temperature, relative humidity, barometric pressure, leaf temperature, light intensity, cardinal direction, and tilt.

-Internally one of the sensors has been moved to improve measurements using a connected air pump.
+Internally, one of the sensors has been moved to improve measurements using a connected air pump.
 Further the 850 nm LED has been replaced with a 810 nm LED.

-Now the instrument has an charging indicator and an RGB progress/action indicator LED.
+Now the instrument has a charging indicator and a RGB progress/action indicator LED.

 ::: tip More Information
 + [Getting Started](./multispeq-v2.0.md)